 The reason for this is twofold.
 Firstly, it helps to diversify your blog posts and secondly, it will expose your Youtube videos to another unique audience.
 It really is a win-win situation when you mix all your content across the different mediums available to you.

-While I have already talked about cross-pollinating your various social media channels, using one to promote the other and vice versa, there are many other ways you can also advertise your Youtube channel.
+While I have already talked about cross-pollinating your various social media channels, using one to promote the other and vice versa, you can also advertise your Youtube channel in many other ways.

 There you have it.

-I hope that my social media guide to making a start on Youtube will help you when you make the move to this exciting social media option.
+I hope that my social media guide to starting on Youtube will help you when you move to this exciting social media option.
 It certainly is very different from all the other types of social media available.

 And that’s because it is so visual.
-That’s something that should really appeal to you as a personal trainer as it gives you the chance to actually show people what it is you do, present client transformations and more.
+That should appeal to you as a personal trainer as it gives you a chance to show people what you do, present client transformations, and more.